 Light Detection and Ranging (Lidar) is a remote sensing technology that uses pulsed laser light to measure physical distance.
 In short, it rapidly fires laser beams and measures the time it takes for emitted light to travel to the nearest surface and back.

-The automotive future is all about the self-driving car.
+Not to mention cars: The automotive future is all about self-driving.
 Billions of dollars are invested into the development of autonomous driving.
 A key question is whether it can be achieved with or without Lidar sensors.
 Tesla, with their great market share, are betting on combining regular camera technology with Machine Learning: An enormous amount of collected data enables the use of cheap cameras instead of Lidar for this task.
 More basic driver-assist functions are covered by radar or ultrasound sensors.

 On the other hand, Chinese automotive company Xpeng invest heavily on Lidar technology and plan to use Lidar as part of their sensor package for autonomous driving.
 They believe cameras alone will not be enough.

 Something that cannot be covered by using camera-based navigation is the absolute lack of ambient light.
-Confined industrial spaces, like storage tanks, silos, maritime vessel cargo rooms etc. are often pitch black on the inside, very self-similar and represent volumes too large to light up all at once.
+Storage tanks, silos, maritime cargo rooms etc. are often pitch black on the inside, very self-similar and represent volumes too large to light up all at once.
 Here, the use of conventional cameras for navigation becomes difficult and less robust.

-But the Lidar sees also in absolute darkness, with great range and good accuracy.
+But the Lidar sees also in absolute darkness, with good range and great accuracy.

 Using proven 3D Lidar technology together with our advanced software, we have created a synthetic GPS system.
 Just as with a GPS drone, the operator can fly in ‘position mode’ supported by 3D Lidar data.
 This keeps the drone in place and ensures anti-collision, while the operator focuses on the images.Nicolai Husteli, CEO ScoutDI

-The OS series of sensors from Ouster are very good for confined spaces.
-They are lightweight which allows them to be carried by a drone, they have good range, and come at a reasonable cost.
+The OS series of sensors from Ouster are very good for indoor industrial spaces.
+They are lightweight which allows them to be carried by a drone, they have good range, provide the centimeter accuracy needed for its inspection purposes and come at a reasonable cost.

 We chose these 3D Lidar sensors because of the ideal compromise of properties and value for money.
 They can also be used for capturing mapping data about complex environments such as forests and building interiors.
 But for us, the sensors let the drone see what you cannot see.